Charlotte likes pretty things, and she loves the beach, sushi, coffee and seashells.

 The Ketamine infusion may make you want to go to the restroom during your experience.
 It did that to me, and it felt more intense in the third infusion (100 mg).

-The nurse practitioner mentioned that this may be due to the saline that is in your system.
+The nurse practitioner mentioned that this might be due to the saline that is in your system.
 But upon a bit of research, ketamine itself, and especially ketamine abuse, have the potential to negatively impact the bladder.

 4. Protect Yourself From a Possible Urine Accident

 The medical staff at my clinic mentioned that some patients actually do experience urination emergencies during the infusion.
-I was actually afraid of this because I felt like at 100mg I was actually a bit mentally separated from my body.
+I was actually afraid of this because I felt like at 100 mg I was actually a bit mentally separated from my body.
 I squeezed my 'Kegels' with a feeling I had to use the restroom.
 I couldn't tell if I 'went' or not while I was in the Ketamine infusion seat!
 That kind of stole from the general experience, as I was worried about whether I actually urinated during the infusion or not.
 The medical worker mentioned that people generally tell her they have to use the restroom during the infusion.

 It would be really difficult to say anything to the staff if you are over 100 mg due to higher levels of disassociation and possible 'ego death' or 'k-hole' experiences.
 During my infusion of 125 mg, I felt that there was no way (absolutely none) that I would be able to talk and tell the medical staff that I needed to use the restroom.
 In fact, I was very worried that I did make a 'mess', and kept touching my pants to make sure.